Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 ### Can cPME calculate margin for all instruments?

-No, cash market instruments (equities, bonds, subscription rights) are not in scope. cPME can evaluate derivatives, both exchange traded (ETD) and OTC.
+No, cash market instruments (equities, bonds, subscription rights) are not in scope. cPME can evaluate derivatives, both exchange traded (ETD) and OTC interest rate instruments.

+Other OTC instruments, such as inflation swaps and FX swaps, are not yet supported.

 ### Is it possible to calculate margin as of historical date?